dorianprill/libd2/readme.md

 This is quite the challenge so any help is appreciated!
 There is quite a bit of awesome code out there, but scattered across various sources.
-Maybe you want to help translating this [d2r savegame utility from go](https://github.com/Vitalick/go-d2editor)?
+Maybe you want to help translating this [d2r savegame utility from go](https://github.com/Vitalick/go-d2editor) (for D2R save files)?
 Or help with the map generation from game seed?
 It exists in several projects (d2bs, opendiablo, opend2, ...) and shouldn't have changed for D2R.

 ## Disclaimer